Bostonia is published in print three times a year and updated weekly on the web.

 They figured out the recipes thanks to items found at previous archaeological digs, but it required some serious sleuthing to reconstruct them.
 For example, the Mycenaeans didn’t leave behind any recipes, but they did leave written lists of inventories and gifts.
 Combining those lists with remains found at archaeological sites, including residues left on pots found at digs, an informed guess could be made as to what a particular culture ate.
 Based on this archaeological record, the Bronze Age Greece team then set out to re-create recipes.
-They experienced some trial-and-error cooking in the process.

 A cooking vessel recovered from Midea, Greece, contained traces of olive oil, chickpeas, and meat, suggesting a stew, so that’s what the Bronze Age Greece team opted to make.
 They created a Mycenaean lamb stew, using the above ingredients as well as lamb shanks, fennel, and Nemean wine, which is popular in Greece.

 “We thought, how might we want to combine them?” says gastronomy student Caroline Pierce (MET’17).
 “Tomatoes and onions hadn’t yet been discovered, so I added wine and mushrooms and stewed them for two hours.”